 Jordan Prindle, Brand and Squarespace Designer, Jordan Prindle Designs

 Offer a free consultation whenever possible.
-A free consultation call can increase conversions, humanizes your business and creates genuine connections with prospective clients.
+A free consultation call can increase conversions, humanizes your business, and creates genuine connections with prospective clients.

-Evan Tarver, Sales, Marketing and Real Estate Editor, Fit Small Business
+Evan Tarver, General Manager, Fit Small Business

 Confidence and trust close deals.
 You can build up both by never losing sight of your deal.
 Visual customer relationship management (CRM) tools like Pipedrive helps you do that by keeping you on top of your sales activities, so nothing falls through the cracks.